 Although it is a statutory accounting body in the UK, international candidates generally consider the certification as a global brand.

 This is probably the biggest difference when it comes to CPA vs ACCA.

 Candidates must have a minimum of a 4-year bachelor degree and preferably a master’s degree in order to fulfill the 150 credit hours, equivalent to 5 years in higher education.

-Once you are approved for the exam, you will sit for the exam but you are on your own in terms of how to get prepared.
-Most candidates choose to take review courses to help in the studies.
+Once you are approved for the exam, you are on your own in terms of how to get prepared.
+Most candidates choose to take commercial review courses to help in the studies.

 The entry level is much lower – you are qualified as long as you have 3 GCSEs and 2 A Levels in 5 separate subjects including Math and English.
 In other words, most high school graduates can qualify.
 If you have a bachelor degree in relevant subjects, you can apply for exemption on part or all of the papers at the Fundamental Level.

-Unlike the US CPA, once candidates are registered, ACCA takes an active role in preparing you for the exam by providing study guides, paper exam papers.
+Unlike the US CPA, once candidates are registered, ACCA takes an active role in preparing you for the exam by providing study guides and sample exam papers.
 They also run a database of ACCA Approved Learning Partners.